© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Croxdale medieval chapel and churchyard cross base is a scheduled monument protected by Historic England under reference 1019820.
 View the official record →

-Croxdale medieval chapel is a fourteenth-century religious structure located in County Durham, England.
+Croxdale medieval chapel is a scheduled ancient monument situated in County Durham, comprising the remains of a medieval ecclesiastical structure and an associated churchyard cross base.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019820.

 Croxdale medieval chapel and churchyard cross base is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019820.